 And don’t forget about former customers who have taken your course in the past.
 Having already worked with you, they’ve witnessed your credibility and the quality of your offerings.
 Creating follow up courses specifically designed for former students is a great way to grow your business.

 Despite live webinars being a popular and effective method of selling online courses, the truth is that they require more resources than they’re worth.
 Instead, you should opt to create an automated webinar that will run on a recurring schedule without you needing to be present.
 This will allow you to reach more people at times when it’s most convenient for them, and let you focus more of your energy on growing your business.

 Automated webinars are just as effective as live webinars when it comes to conversion — but they require much less effort to maintain over time.

 Want to learn more about using an automated webinar to promote your course?
 Register for this webinar on how to sell your course on autopilot.

 Image Credit: Later.com

 Do you feel overwhelmed with the amount of work you need to do for your business?
 Before you start posting job ads, you should know that there are ways to clone yourself.
 More specifically, there are ways to automate a lot of your tasks and processes at little to no cost.

 Planning ways to remove yourself from menial and/or repetitive tasks will give you a lot of your time back and increase your sales without you needing to hire support staff.
-Examples include creating pre-written email responses, using a chat bot program for customer service, and scheduling posts using marketing platforms.
+Examples include creating pre-written email responses, using a chat bot program or tools like Dialpad for customer service, and scheduling posts using marketing platforms.